-As the cannabis industry evolves, the inevitability of the big fish eating the small fish is happening faster and faster.
-International firms, multistate operators, and publicly traded companies seek to expand their footprint in the space while others look to cash out on their hard work.
+As the cannabis industry evolves, the inevitability of the big fish eating the small fish occurs faster and faster.
+International firms, multi-state operators, and publicly traded companies seek to expand their footprint in the space.
+Meanwhile, others look to cash out on their hard work.

 For sellers, their concerns revolve around whether or not they are getting a fair price for their years of hard work, blood, sweat and tears.
 For buyers, their motivations are in finding the “diamond in the rough” in which a lower price could result in major payoffs for their investors and shareholders.

-Sadly, traditional investors in M&A tend to only look at the bottom line of the companies they are interested in.
-Some sophisticated investors may know how to balance the opportunities they find with the specific regulated marketplace’s policies and regulations..
-But generally fall short on understanding how their cannabis M&A deal will function in the environment they expect to operate in.
+Sadly, traditional investors in mergers and acquisitions tend to only look at the bottom line of companies of interest.
+Some sophisticated investors may know how to balance the opportunities they find with the specific regulated marketplace’s policies and regulations.
+However, generally investors fall short on understanding how their cannabis mergers and acquisitions deal functions in their native environment.

 However, in cannabis, these analytics are just the tip of the iceberg.

 We’ve seen all too often that people miss the problematic areas of an operation.
-Such as staff, processes, or non-compliance risk.
-By missing these analytics, cannabis M&A’s aren’t getting the full picture of risk, value, or return on investment.
-Just like buying a car, investors and operators in the cannabis M&A space would do well to have an experienced mechanic look “under the hood” first before negotiating price or committing to a deal.
+For instance, many important factors often become overlooked such as staff, processes, or non-compliance risks.
+By missing these analytics, cannabis mergers and acquisitions aren’t getting the full picture of risk, value, or return on investment.
+Just like buying a car, investors and operators in the cannabis mergers and acquisitions space would do well to have an experienced mechanic look “under the hood” first before negotiating price or committing to a deal.

-Not only can it help with the change management process in cannabis businesses, but it can help identify whether the business at hand is a “lemon” in terms of potential businesses to acquire or merge.
-No one wants more headaches after they buy a cannabis business..
+Examining these lurking variables help with changes to management processes in cannabis businesses.
+Such inquiry can also allow those looking into mergers and acquisitions identify whether the business at hand is a “lemon” or a gem.
+No one wants additional headaches after they purchase a cannabis business.

-Additionally, not knowing the full extent of the risk at hand has shown us that buyers often underestimate the amount of risk, cost, and work involved to restore the integrity of an operation after they are responsible for its license.
-Knowing beforehand is critical to success.
+Additionally, not knowing the full extent of the risk contributes to how extensive the damage and fallout becomes.
+Buyers often underestimate the amount of risk, cost, and work involved to restore the integrity of an operation.
+Looking at this only after they are responsible for its license creates stress and loss of confidence in the deal.
+Knowing the establishment’s operational compliance schematics before purchase is critical to success.

-In a manner of days, iComply can identify the true happenings of a company through our cannabis compliance due diligence services.
-Our audits help highlight the problematic areas of an operation and discover the diamonds hiding in the rough by taking a hard look at more than the numbers.
-We examine the details in the robust picture of the operational compliance infrastructure, processes, and people that run the business.
+Fortunately, in a manner of days iComply can identify the true happenings in a company.
+Through our cannabis compliance due diligence services, we work with clients to identify sticking points.
+Our audits highlight problematic areas of an operation as well as discovering the diamonds.
+We take a hard look at more than just the numbers.
+We examine all the tiny details in the robust picture of a business’ operational compliance infrastructure to include processes and even the people who run the business.

-On the other side of the deal, for sellers, we do this due diligence for our clients BEFORE they even list their businesses for a cannabis merger or acquisition.
+On the other side of the deal, for sellers, we complete due diligence services for our clients before they even list their businesses for a cannabis merger or acquisition.

-Our clients understand that having their own due diligence done before coming to the negotiating table is like having a series of mechanic records for selling their vehicle.
-It can put buyers at ease and facilitate the transaction as it shows integrity and transparency.
-This could mean the difference between wasting time or having a successful exit considering most prospective deals don’t close.
+Our clients understand the essential nature of due diligence.
+Keeping records complete and in alignment with state requirements creates business success.
+These measures compare to having a series of mechanic records when selling a vehicle.
+The presence of supporting documentation can put buyers at ease and facilitate the transaction.
+Such actions illustrate the integrity and transparency of the cannabusiness in question.
+As well, such documentation could mean the difference between wasting time or having a successful exit.
+In this volatile market, most prospective deals fail to close.

-Additionally, sellers can leverage a greater price tag with less posturing or convincing as iComply’s third-party validation of their efforts shows true value in consistently compliant operations.
-By investing in their business from day one in compliance, they can prove beyond financials that they are a prized and distinguished prospect to potential buyers.
+Additionally, sellers can leverage a greater price tag with less posturing or convincing when they have physical proof of their compliance. iComply’s third-party validation of their efforts shows true value by documenting consistently compliant operations.
+By investing in their business from day one in compliance, prospective sellers can prove beyond financials that their business constitutes a prized and distinguished prospect to potential buyers.

-iComply serves a critical role for sophisticated cannabis investors who are looking for ideal deals in their portfolio.
+iComply serves a critical role for sophisticated cannabis investors who seek ideal deals in their portfolio.

-After a merger or acquisition, we establish compliance services that ensure newly acquired cannabis businesses restore integrity in their staff and processes, and are ongoingly managed and measured.
-Each time we perform a service, our reports and results are provided to stakeholders to better understand and guide their new business, its practices, and how to avoid problematic areas of operational compliance before its too late.
-In doing so, our clients build their value from day one and are supported in continuing to prove their worth, at all levels of compliance, over time.
+After a merger or acquisition, we often establish compliance services that ensure newly acquired cannabis businesses restore and maintain integrity in their staff and processes.
+We ensure staff and ownership can manage and measure progress.
+Each time we perform a service, our reports and results allow stakeholders to better understand and guide their new business, its practices, and how to avoid problematic areas of operational compliance before it is too late.
+In doing so, our clients build their value from day one.
+As well, our clients continue to prove their worth with our support, at all levels of compliance, over time.